ffortefct/observability/README.md

 # Observability Architecture Helm Chart

-This model is designed to collect spans through OpenTelemetry independent collectors (DaemonSets by default) and/or side car collectors.
+This model is designed to collect spans through OpenTelemetry independent collectors and/or sidecar collectors.
 Those traces can be later explored in Grafana.

-There's also a collection of Elasticsearch nodes for general purpose and an Elastic Agent to scrape cluster metrics through a Kube State Metrics instance whose data can be visualized in Kibana.
+There's also a collection of Elasticsearch nodes for general purpose and Elastic Agents to scrape cluster metrics through a Kube State Metrics instance whose data can be visualized in Kibana.

-Both Kibana and Grafana can be exposed with a Istio Gateway.
+Both Kibana and Grafana can be exposed with an Istio Gateway.

-Keep in mind that the architecture isn't limited its predefined structure.
-You modify the way you want.
-It was made with extensibility in mind.
+The architecture isn't limited to its current structure.
+You can extend and modify the way you want.

 ## Table Of Contents